paulamoros/connect_print/README.md

 For example, if you have ttyUSB0 and ttyUSB1 on the Raspberry and you unlink the ttyUSB0 printer, if you re-make the system, it will be still the ttyUSB1 that will be detected, but as there is only one printer detected, it will create only one fodler: d_imprimante0, that won't be linked to ttyUSB1.
 The system is broken, and a lot more isses will happend.

 The graph generation with plotly is a quite heavy process, that may not be the most optimal for this application.
 An other graphs generator, lighter, would be a better solution for this project.

+When pausing/resuming the printing, the timer and the percentage progression disappears.
+The timerX.py process looks killed when resuming it.

 ## Next steps